reportportal/agent-net-nunit/README.md

 [![NuGet version](https://badge.fury.io/nu/reportportal.nunit.svg)](https://badge.fury.io/nu/reportportal.nunit)
 > PS> Install-Package ReportPortal.NUnit

 To enable NUnit extension you have to add `ReportPortal.addins` file in the folder where NUnit Runner is located.
-The content of the file should contain line with path to the `ReportPortal.NUnitExtension.dll`.
+The content of the file should contain line with relative path to the `ReportPortal.NUnitExtension.dll`.
 To read more about how NUnit is locating extensions please follow [this](https://github.com/nunit/docs/wiki/Engine-Extensibility#locating-addins).

 Imagine you have the next folders structure: